 Relatives by marriage

-Additionally, chances are a temporary retraining order (TRO) or a ‘no-contact order’ is in place to ensure you have zero contact with the accuser.
-Take this TRO or Order seriously or risk compounding your charges with ‘Contempt of Court’ or domestic violence sanctions.
+Remember, if you are a defendant, that a temporary retraining order (TRO) or a ‘no-contact order’ in a criminal case are issued by the Court to ensure you have zero contact with the accuser.
+That means that you cannot answer a call, email or text from the victim, even if they are the one to start the communication.
+Take a TRO or Order seriously or risk compounding your charges with ‘Contempt of Court’ or domestic violence sanctions.
 If you own a weapon, you may face restrictions as well.